What is a down payment on car insurance?

 How to lower your down payment

 There are several ways to lower your down payment on car insurance.
 One way is to improve your credit score, as a good credit score can qualify you for lower premiums and down payments.
-Another way is to increase your deductible, which can help reduce the premium and down payment.
+Another way is to increase your deductibleThe deductible is the amount you pay out of pocket for a covered loss when you file a claim., which can help reduce the premium and down payment.
 Additionally, drivers can shop around for insurance companies that offer lower down payments or flexible payment options.

 Car insurance payment options